n7darklight/VisRead/README.md

 4.  **Set up your environment variables:**
     * Create a file named `.env` in the root directory of the project.
-    * Copy the contents of `.env.example` (if provided) or add the following keys, replacing the placeholder values with your actual credentials:
+    * Copy the contents of the following example keys, replacing the placeholder values with your actual credentials:

     ```env
     # Supabase Credentials